OolongSwap/boba-community-token-list/README.md

 ## How to add a token
 ### Requirements
+Please note that __brand new tokens are not accepted__, the projects have to be sound, with information available, and __non-minimal circulation__:

 1. The project must be at least 5 days old. (after mainnet launch)
 2. The token should have at least __$50,000__ of liquidity on [OolongSwap](https://oolongswap.com/) (check stats on [Analytics](https://info.oolongswap.com/#/tokens))